 Where you matter proceeds to a defended hearing, our lawyers will work hard to identify any possible defences such as where the police conducted an illegal search, or where you made an honest and reasonable mistake.

-Should you wish to plead guilty, our expert drug lawyers will fight hard to obtain a ‘section 10,’ which is where you are found guilty of the offence but no conviction is recorded on your criminal record.
+Should you wish to plead guilty, our expert drug lawyers will fight hard to obtain a ‘section 10 dismissal or conditional release order,’ which is where you are found guilty of the offence but no conviction is recorded on your criminal record.

-We have a proven track record of obtaining section 10s in drug cases thanks to our persuasive advocates.
+We have a proven track record of obtaining section 10 dismissals and conditional release orders in drug cases thanks to our persuasive advocates.

 Our ability to achieve outstanding results in drug matters is unparalleled by any other law firm in Sydney.